antest1/GotoBrowser/README.md

 About Project
 -------
-GotoBrowser is an open-source browser for playing Kantai Collection HTML5 version easily in Android devices.
+GotoBrowser is an open-source browser to play the HTML5 version of Kantai Collection easily on Android devices.

-This application does not modify any incoming/outcoming packet when communicate with kancolle/DMM server, and it does not provide any cheat or macro tools.
+This application does not modify any incoming/outgoing packet when communicating with the KanColle/DMM servers, and it does not provide any cheat or macro tools.

 Requirement
 -------
-- Minimuim: Android 4.4 (Kitkat)
+- Minimum: Android 4.4 (Kitkat)
-- Recommend: Android 5.0 (Lollipop) or later
+- Recommended: Android 5.0 (Lollipop) or later

 Download
 -------